This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Sift powdered sugar.
 This step is necessary to create a smooth glaze.
 Start with 1 cup of powdered sugar

 - Add milk and vanilla extract and stir to combine.
-Mixture will be thick.
+The mixture will be thick.

 - SLOWLY squeeze in the lemon juice and mix to cut the sweetness until desired taste.